 3. Venice, Italy – Venice Biennale International Art Festival

 The Venice International Art Festival kicks off in mid-May and runs until late November.
-From May 13 you can expect to find pieces by 120 artists from 51 different countries.
-Events take place throughout the city, including the Pavilions at the Giardini, the Arsenale, and in the historic city center of Venice.
+From May 11 you can expect to find events taking place throughout the city, including the Pavilions at the Giardini, the Arsenale, and in the historic city center of Venice.
 Given the size and diversity of the festival, it may be a good idea to consult the website when planning a trip: www.labiennale.org.

 How to get there by train: There are regular trains from throughout Italy to Venice.
 There’s a high-speed train from Rome that takes 3 hours and 45 minutes.